0xForearms/0xForearms.github.io/ejptReview.md

   - Basic vulnerability assessment of networks
   - Basic vulnerability assessment of web applications
   - Exploitation with Metasploit
-  - Simple web appliation manual exploitation
+  - Simple web application manual exploitation
   - Basic information gathering and reconnaissance
   - Simple scanning and profiling of the target